 - Strongman Training for Football Players and MMA Fighters

 - Grip and Forearm Training for Baseball

 - YOU Make YOUR Success Happen, Brother

 - The Light Was My Training Partner

 This entry was posted on Tuesday, June 26th, 2012 at 1:53 pm and is filed under how to improve fitness and conditioning, strength training muscle building workouts, strength training to improve athletic performance, strength training videos diesel tv, strength training workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 4 Responses to “Old Friend, New Training Partner”